HereYouGo1/Fractal-RMO/3--(PoC)_(Full)_(System)/12--(Progress)_(Tracking)_(What)_(We)_(Did)/0.5--(Documentation)_(Update)_(Prompt)/(Documentation)_(Update)_(Prompt).md

 **Required updates:**

+### A. HEADER TIMESTAMP - Follow §2.0:
+- Update line 4 with current timestamp

-### A. SHORT-TERM MEMORY section - Follow §2.1 template EXACTLY:
+### B. SHORT-TERM MEMORY section - Follow §2.1 template EXACTLY:
 - Add your work as new Entry 3 (Latest)
 - Move old Entry 3 → Entry 2
 - Move old Entry 2 → Entry 1
 - DELETE the old Entry 1 (oldest - keep maximum 3 entries)

-### B. CURRENT WORK CONTEXT section - Follow §2.2 template EXACTLY:
+### C. CURRENT WORK CONTEXT section - Follow §2.2 template EXACTLY:
 - Update **PRIMARY WORK FILE** if you created a new numbered file
 - Update **CURRENT PHASE** with what you just completed
 - Update **NEXT PLANNED WORK** with the immediate next action

+### D. SESSION INSIGHTS section - Follow §2.3 (ONLY if you found a gotcha/trap):
+- Add ONLY if you discovered something non-obvious that would trap future agents
+- Keep to 2-3 lines max
+- Don't add obvious shit

 ======================================================================